-The scale and location of the Garden Village must align with the local planning objectives of the GNDP, but at Silfield we consider that strategic growth must also deliver benefits within the local area and for those
+The scale and location of the Garden Village must align with the local planning objectives of the GNDP, but at Silfield we consider that strategic growth must also deliver benefits within the local area and for those local communities affected.

-A growth strategy which includes a town, supporting a policy position which resists further dispersed housing growth elsewhere around the town, the separation of Wymondham with other settlements, such as Hethersett. is being eroded.
-We take a townwide approach to planning for social existing gaps in local provision - such as a new secondary school - can be delivered as part of the Garden Village, of the wider area.
+A growth strategy which includes a Garden Village at Silfield would enable growth within the Wymondham area to be refocused to the south of the town, supporting a policy position which resists further dispersed housing growth elsewhere around the town, especially to the north and east where the separation of Wymondham with other settlements, such as Hethersett, is being eroded.
+We take a townwide approach to planning for social and community infrastructure so that existing gaps in local provision - such as a new secondary school - can be delivered as part of the Garden Village, and its new facilities, shops and services will perform a complementary rather than competing role with those of the wider area.